Two Mile House GAA: Hurling

-The club now fields teams at several levels in underage hurling and this is an area which continues to grow and develop.
+The club also fields teams at several levels in underage hurling.

 Camogie

-The camogie club competed in the 1950s and 1960s, beating Caragh 5-0 to 4-2 to win the 1967 county championship.
+A camogie club, representing the area, competed in the 1950s and 1960s.
+It beat Caragh 5-0 to 4-2 to win the 1967 county championship.
 The team got to the Leinster in the 1956 inter-provincial final, and also being selected on the Kildare camogie team of the century.
-Two Mile House camogie club revived briefly in 1991 and enjoyed many years of underage success until the late 1990s.
+Two Mile House camogie club revived briefly in 1991 and had several years of underage success until the late 1990s.